Strawberry Lemon Tart with Lemon Curd

 Enjoy this irresistible Strawberry Lemon Tart with Lemon Curd!
 SO simple to make with a filling of lemon curd and whipped cream!

 Lemon desserts rank pretty high on the approved sweets scale and when they’re topped with fresh berries??
-Well, you be the judge, but my family inhaled this tart!
+Well, you be the judge, but my family inhaled this Lemon Curd Tart!

-Since my family loves this Summer Fruit Tart, I knew her jaw-dropping gorgeous Strawberry Lemon Tart would be a hit.
+Since my family loves this Summer Fruit Tart, I knew this jaw-dropping gorgeous Strawberry Lemon Tart would be a hit.
 The decision was made.
 There’s something so tempting about a strawberry lemon dessert!

 - Fresh Lemon Truffles from The View from Great Island